HewlettPackard/oneview-chef/README.md

 :memo: **NOTE**: Only one of `storage_system_name` and `storage_system_ip` need to be provided.
 If both are specified at once, the `storage_system_ip` prevails, then ignoring the `storage_system_name` value.

+:memo: **NOTE**: The OneView API has a provisioningParameters hash for creation, but not updates.
+In recipes, use same data as you would for an update, and this resource will handle creating the provisioningParameters for you if the volume needs created.
+(Define the desired state, not how to create it).
+See the [volume example](examples/volume.rb) for more on this.

 ### oneview_volume_template

 Volume Template resource for HPE OneView.